YPolina/Trainee/README.md

 * Step 2: Pull the Data
 Step 2: Pull the Data

+Option A - locally:
-Option A - locally:Use the pull_data.py script to clone the repository, fetch DVC-tracked data, and save it to the current directory:
+- Use the pull_data.py script to clone the repository, fetch DVC-tracked data, and save it to the current directory:

-python pull_data.py --repo https://github.com/YPolina/Trainee.git --branch DS-4.1
+* pull_data --repo https://github.com/YPolina/Trainee.git --branch DS-4.1

 Option B - using online-service(Google Colab, Kaggle and etc.)
-* !!python pull_data.py --repo https://github.com/YPolina/Trainee.git --branch DS-4.1
+* !pull_data --repo https://github.com/YPolina/Trainee.git --branch DS-4.1

 This will: